How To File For Unemployment Benefits

 What Is Unemployment Insurance (UI)?

-Unemployment insurance programs provide benefits (money) to eligible workers who lose their jobs through no fault of their own.
+Unemployment insurance programs provide benefits (aka money) to eligible workers who lose their jobs through no fault of their own, whether it's due to layoffs, business closures, or other circumstances beyond their control.
 Qualified workers will receive payments for a specific period of time or until the worker finds a new job.

 Who Qualifies For Unemployment Benefits?

-Eligibility for unemployment insurance, the benefit amounts and the length of time benefits are available are determined by laws in your state.
+Eligibility for unemployment insurance, the benefit amounts, and the length of time benefits are available are determined by laws in your state.
 Typically, you must have been employed for at least one year and worked at least 680 hours to be eligible.
-However, because COVID-19 is a pandemic, there are special policies put in place to help more workers qualify for benefits.
+It's worth checking with your state's unemployment insurance program to see if you qualify and how to apply..

 Here are the common documents and pieces of information you will need to file your unemployment claim: